tylermumford/localstatus/README.md

 Automatically monitors the important parts of your local development environment.
 Not in a fancy way.
 Just in a fifteen-year-old-Honda-Civic kind of way.

+* Ping your local services
+* Verify needed files exist
+* Keep an eye on Git repos
+* and more

 ## Example

 ```